dev-chriss/vuejs2-hybrid/README.md

 # vuejs2-hybrid

-Responsive websites, hybrid mobile Apps and Electron apps using same code, with VueJs 2.2
+Responsive websites, hybrid mobile Apps and Electron apps using same code, with VueJs 2.2 and Quasar Framework

 For backend, im using [Lumen 5.4](https://github.com/chrissetyawan/lumen54-jwt/)